AzugBe/azugbe.github.io/_posts/events/2017-11-25---cloudbrew-2017---a-full-day-of-microsoft-azure.md

 ---

 <p><strong>Microsoft Azure</strong></p>
 <p>A full day of Microsoft Azure!
 We will have some local and international speakers who will share their knowledge and experience.
-Two tracks,&nbsp;5 sessions each.</p>
+Two tracks and lots of sessions!</p>
 <p><strong>Beer sampling</strong></p>
 <p>The event takes place <a href="http://lamot-mechelen.be/">in a former brewery</a>.
 We'll have a lunch buffet and some beers.
 But no worries!
 We'll have plenty of coffee and soda, too. </p>
 <p><strong>Small scale</strong></p>